 Dopa-XR™ activates similar signaling pathways to caffeine but lasts longer.

-Research shows our microencapsulated ingredient (Theacrine), is non-habituating, suggesting users do not develop a tolerance to its effects.
+Research shows Theacrine is non-habituating, suggesting users do not develop a tolerance to its effects.

 Effects that are extended through our XR release technology include improved memory, attention, and motivation.†